A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Results and verification

-Even though both approaches should be equivalent, they manifest the mesh resolution issues with capturing both the density field and solving the jump conditions and LTE at the interface.
-Nevertheless, Figure~\ref{subfig:150mesh_masserror} shows that the mass error evaluated as \(E_m(\%)=100(m_L-m_\text{initial}-m_\text{cond})/m_\text{cond}\) is reduced with mesh refinement and after some temporal development of the mixing regions.
-Although errors exist and mass conservation depends on mesh resolution, the overall thermodynamics of the interface can still be captured (e.g., identify regions of high or low mass exchange rate, whether condensation or vaporization occurs).
-These errors are expected to be larger in liquid injection problems as interface deformation generates smaller liquid structures.
-Thus, a fixed mesh resolution may lose accuracy in capturing both density variations and a smooth interface solution.
-Nevertheless, it helps relate these errors.
-The total mass exchanged across the interface only represents between 0.1-1\% of the total liquid mass in the amount of time analyzed in this work.
+Even though both approaches should be equivalent, they manifest the issues with mesh resolution when capturing the density field and solving the jump conditions and LTE at the interface.
+Figure~\ref{subfig:150mesh_totalmassexchange_masserror} shows that the mass error evaluated as \(E_m(\%)=100(m_L-m_\text{initial}-m_\text{cond})/m_\text{initial}\) is reduced with mesh refinement.
+Although mass errors exist, the overall thermodynamics of the interface can be captured with reasonable accuracy (e.g., identify regions of high or low mass exchange rate or whether condensation or vaporization occurs).
+These errors are shown to be larger in liquid injection problems as continuous interface deformation generates smaller liquid structures (see Subsection~\ref{subsubsec:2djet_mesh}).
+Thus, a fixed mesh resolution may lose accuracy in capturing density variations and a smooth interface solution.
+Note that the total mass exchanged across the interface only represents about 0.46\% of the total liquid mass in the amount of time analyzed in this problem.

-The results presented in this section highlight the complexity of the numerical modeling for two-phase supercritical flows, but at the same time verify the consistency of the methodology implemented in this work.
-Searching for efficient and reliable methods translates into limited grid convergence rate for many parameters of the interface and global solution.
+The results presented in this section highlight the complexity of the numerical modeling for two-phase flows at supercritical pressures, but at the same time verify the consistency of the methodology implemented in this work.
+Searching for efficient and reliable methods translates into a limited grid convergence rate for many interface parameters.
 Therefore, the mesh used in atomization simulations must be a compromise between computational cost and interface accuracy (i.e., geometry and solution of LTE and jump conditions).